mabouzeid04/cse15l-lab-reports/LabReport5.md

 Option 2: `-exec` This option allows you to execute a command on each file that matches your search criteria.
 [Source](https://www.linuxtoday.com/developer/35-practical-examples-of-linux-find-command-3/)

-Example1: Count the number of lines in each .txt file in the travel_guides folder, you can use this command:
+Example 1: Count the number of lines in each .txt file in the travel_guides folder, you can use this command:

 ```find travel_guides -name "*.txt" -type f -exec wc -l {} \;```